 The EU Emissions Trading System is a key instrument in the implementation of this common ambition.
 At the same time, it represents an important challenge for the European chemical industry.
 We are an energy user.
 Significant sectors of our industry – petrochemicals, ammonia, fertilisers, chlorine, etc – are energy- intensive.
 Just as the other energy-intensive industries – such as glass, cement, paper, metal or lime – we compete on price in global commodity markets.

 The ETS has a significant impact on the competitiveness of energy-intensive industries, due to EU-specific direct costs (purchase of ETS allowances) and indirect costs (CO² as element of electricity price).
 Today, energy prices in the EU are higher than in other industrialised regions relevant for international competition.
 Unlike the power sector, energy-intensive industries cannot pass through their carbon costs to consumers without losing market share to their non-EU competitors.
 Companies that already meet the highest standards cannot do any more.
 Higher carbon costs will inevitably erode margins and hinder the industry’s ability to provide a sufficient return on investments in the long term.
 This would make non EU-countries a more attractive place to invest and impact adversely on jobs and growth prospects in the EU.

-For the European industry to remain globally competitive, it is important that market-based mechanisms like the ETS do not create unilateral financial burdens that risk directing resources away from innovation and investments.
+For the European industry to remain competitive, it is therefore important that market-based mechanisms like the ETS do not create unilateral financial burdens that risk directing resources away from innovation and investments.